 | 11:50 | Closing / Wrap-up |

-Minimum participation requires 10 people and it is limited to 40 people.
-A registration link will be provided soon!
+Minimum participation requires 10 people and it is limited to 50 people.
+Please register here.
+Participation will be confirmed by the organiser via email no later than 29 June.

 Date: Monday, 6 July